 The name Colin Dunlop leads into the iron industry.

 Coal mining was huge and large quantities were exported as well as being used to produce pig iron from local ore.
 This was a low value bulk industry.
-Glasgow came into its own when the technical skills of its men were brought into focus.
+There was comparatively little local demand for iron and the cost of transporting Glasgow pig iron to the manufacturing areas discouraged expansion.

 Thomas Edington gradually moved his investment into engineering and foundry work at the Phoenix Iron Works where together with his sons he manufactured steam engines and boilers and well as a large variety of iron castings.
 Thomas became a respected mineralogist and Fellow of the Royal Society of Edinburgh, lending his name to a newly discovered barium-bearing zeolite mineral “Edingtonite”.